-I get annoyed when someone says, “I’m on a spiritual path,” even though I, too, am on a spiritual path.
+I get annoyed when someone says, “I’m on a spiritual path.”

 I’m not against paths.
-As a walker and hiker, I appreciate well-marked trails.
-I’m grateful for those who created, cleared, and maintain the pathways along which I tread.
-Though I love the thought of bushwhacking, my nonexistent sense of direction (and several adventures involving being lost in the woods after dark) has convinced me of the usefulness of paths, as well as maps.
+As a devout walker and hiker, I appreciate well-marked trails.
+I’m grateful for those who cleared and maintain the pathways along which I tread.
+Though I love the thought of bushwhacking, my poor sense of direction (and having got lost in the woods after dark) has convinced me of the usefulness of paths, as well as maps.

 It’s good to know where you’re going, which road to take to get there, and what you’re likely to encounter along the way.

-A child’s scribble would be a more apt.
-Something loopy, energetic, messy, joyful, frustrated, hopeful, sublime.
+But is path an accurate metaphor for spiritual exploration?
+Something so linear?
+For me, a child’s scribble would be a more apt.
+Something loopy, energetic, messy, joyful, frustrated, sublime.

-Or a board game in which the player keeps getting kicked back to Go.
+Or a board game in which players keeps getting kicked back to Go.

 Or a cookbook with recipes that never turn out the same way, no matter how closely instructions are followed.
-Every so often, the dish comes out perfectly.
-The next day, when the process is repeated, everything ends up in the trash.
+Every once in a while, a dish comes out perfectly.
+The next day, when the process is repeated, everything ends up in the bin.

-A spiritual path suggests a predictable progression along previously traversed territory.
-Others have walked the path, flattened the grass, arrived, and reported back.
-There’s tremendous value in their accounts, in learning from their wisdom, in trying to proceed as quickly as possible from Point A to Point E.
+A path suggests a predictable progression along previously traversed territory.
+Others have walked the path, flattened the grass, arrived and reported back.
+There’s enormous value in their accounts, in learning from their journeys, in trying to proceed as quickly as possible from Point A to Point E.

-Yet there are those of us who, no matter how many maps we study or sages we consult, continue to seek in a way that resembles not so much a well-informed walker but a crazed fly bouncing off windows, buzzing, crisscrossing, crashing, insensible for a moment, stock-still, then twitching, rising, persisting, back in the air.
+Yet there are those of us who, no matter how many maps we study or sages we consult, continue to seek in a way that resembles not so much a confident explorer, but a crazed fly bouncing off windows, buzzing, crisscrossing, crashing, insensible for a moment, stock-still, then twitching, rising, persisting, back in the air.
 Beginning again.

 Sparkler photo courtesy of Mark DeMaio via flickr